pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.hbs.md

 ### <a id="pause-resume-logs"></a>Pausing and resuming logs

 Log entries are streamed in real time.
 New entries appear at the bottom of the log content area.
-Scroll up or to the right in the log content area to pause the log stream.
+Click or scroll the log content area to pause the log stream.
 Pausing the log stream enables you to focus on specific entries.

 To resume the stream, click the **Follow Latest** button that appears after pausing.